MicrosoftDocs/dynamics365smb-docs/business-central/includes/powerbi-tip-track-kpis.md

 > [!TIP]
-> You can easily track any of KPIs displayed in the Power BI reports against your own business objectives.
-For more information, see [Track your business KPIs with Power BI metrics](../track-kpis-with-power-bi-metrics.md)
+> You can easily track the KPIs that the Power BI reports display against your business objectives.
+To learn more, go to [Track your business KPIs with Power BI metrics](../track-kpis-with-power-bi-metrics.md).